bioinformatics-ua/dicoogle-learning-pack/_docs/developing-plugins.md

 - **Rest Web Service** plugins contain a Restlet server resource that can be attached to Dicoogle, also for hosting web services.
 - **Web User Interface** Plugins, unlike other kinds of plugins, are developed in JavaScript and provide new UI components that are automatically loaded into Dicoogle's web application.

-## Frequently Asked Questions

-Here is a list of tasks frequently performed when developing plugins for Dicoogle.

-### How are plugins registered into the platform?
+## Basic concepts

+All of the necessary data structures and interfaces for plugin development are in the Dicoogle SDK project.
+Before getting straight to coding, it is important to understand the tools and mechanisms that you will be using.

+### Registering Plugins

-As mentioned above, this is done with a plugin set.
+Marking certain classes as plugins is done with a plugin set.
 Create a class that implements [`PluginSet`](https://github.com/bioinformatics-ua/dicoogle/blob/master/sdk/src/main/java/pt/ua/dicoogle/sdk/PluginSet.java) and apply the `@PluginImplementation` annotation on the class, which allows the plugin framework to fetch the set from the core platform.
 The constructors should create one instance of each plugin intended, and the plugin getters should provide an immutable list of plugins.
 When a plugin set does not provide any plugins of a certain type, the respective getter should return an empty list (such as `Collections.EMPTY_LIST`).
 Moreover, name getters should provide a simple, unique name for all plugins of that type.
 For instance, a query provider and indexer can share the same name, but two distinct query providers can not.

+Here's a minimal example:

 ```java
 @PluginImplementation